 - Outcompetes native vegetation

-- Lacks deep, stabilizing roots like those of native wetland shrubs and trees
+- Increases the likelihood of erosion along banks because it lacks deep, stabilizing roots like those of native wetland shrubs and trees

 - Reduces land value

 - Limits recreational access to water bodies

 Cutleaf Evergreen Blackberry is currently found throughout the Sea to Sky Corridor, so the best approach to controlling its spread is by PREVENTION.